nymphab/nymphab/README.md

 ---

 ###  Hello !
-As a junior web and mobile developer, I’m passionate about crafting elegant, user-focused experiences.
+As a junior WEB and mobile developer, I’m passionate about crafting elegant, user-focused experiences.
 Constantly learning and experimenting, I strive to turn every idea into a polished and meaningful project.

 - 🚀 Currently exploring : <b>TypeScript, Next.js, CI/CD</b>
 - 💬 Let's talk about : <b>React, Node, Mongo, UI/UX</b>